 For Replacement UV Bulbs to keep your aquarium clear in between Water Changes: UV Bulbs

 Page 1, (Compact H Series) UV Replacement Bulbs

 By Carl Strohmeyer

 The Reasons "WHY" are the MOST important aspects of why we clean and change our aquariums water.

 All other aspects such as the 'How' you perform your aquarium cleaning and how often are all determined by “"the reasons why"!

 What I mean by this previous statement is that the frequency, size, and methods of water changes are more subjective, however whatever method you choose, it should always come back to the objective of certain water parameters (which these too can vary as per fish kept).

 It is also worth noting that most of these “Reasons for Water Changes” are inter related, so addressing one reason often has an affect on another; the results can be ignoring one "reason" often has a domino affect on other reasons".

-(1)* Nitrate control- A nitrate level of 15-20 ppm or less is best for saltwater fish (10 ppm or less for Reef), 40-50 ppm or less for Freshwater with a Nitrate level of at least 15 ppm for planted FW aquariums, as plants need some bio available nitrates in the water column.
+(1)* Nitrate control- A nitrate level of 15-20 ppm or less is best for saltwater fish (10 ppm or less for Reef), 40-50 ppm or less for Freshwater fish.
+With a Planted Freshwater aquarium, a Nitrate level of at least 15 ppm is better, as plants need some bio available nitrates in the water column.